ajn96/iSensor-SPI-Buffer/README.md

 ### Program Flow

-The iSensor-SPIBuffer application will be exclusively interrupt-driven to remove as much influence from the ST processor as possible
+The iSensor-SPI-Buffer application will be exclusively interrupt-driven to remove as much influence from the ST processor as possible

 **User SPI Interrupt**